 How is chest wall pain diagnosed?

 Your healthcare provider will ask questions about your child's pain.
-He will ask when the pain started, what type of pain it is, and if there are things that make it better or worse.
-He will also ask if your child has other symptoms.
-He will examine your child's chest.
-He may also ask your child to move his arms in different directions to see how it affects the pain.
+He or she will ask when the pain started, what type of pain it is, and if there are things that make it better or worse.
+He or she will also ask if your child has other symptoms.
+He or she will examine your child's chest.
+He or she may also ask your child to move his or her arms in different directions to see how it affects the pain.
 Chest x-rays may be done to find the cause of your child's chest wall pain.

 How is chest wall pain treated?

 Treatment depends on the cause of your child's chest wall pain.
-He may need any of the following:
+He or she may need any of the following: